vishalkk96/LLM_Doc_Retrieval/README.md

-# LLM_Doc_Retrieval
+# Advanced RAG of IPO Risk Factors

-Voyage-AI LLM embedded document search
+Voyage-AI LLM embedded document search and BGE reranker

 *Reach out to me with any suggestions/questions on LinkedIN* (https://www.linkedin.com/in/vishalkannan/)